ashish-aa/PrivChat/README.md

-# ChatNexus
+# PrivChat

-Welcome to ChatNexus!
+Welcome to PrivChat!
 This project is a real-time chat application built using Node.js, Express.js, Socket.IO, and MongoDB.
 It enables users to create private chat rooms with unique passkeys, facilitating seamless communication with other users.

 ## Features